Rushland Ball and the EIB Network, the fastest three hours in media.

 Yet another accusation was that Palin cut funding for special needs children.

-Not true, and you can have found out yourself by Googling the subject.
+Not true, and you could have found out yourself by Googling the subject.

 It was reported as fact, even cited by Soledad O'Brien on CNN.